Spoodie00/pi_dashboard/readme.md

 - Split temperature dashboard into a separate module and make a landing page which directs you to different modules
 - Replay module (display new reading every x seconds within a specific historic time segment)
 - Use average loop run time last x loops to adjust sleep time accordingly as to meet goal sleep time
+- WiFi scanner and visualization tool
+- Gmail or discord bot to check status when away
+- Need new naming scheme for sensors datalogger.py
+- Refactor datalogger.py for it to easier adapt to different and new sensors
+- Refactor all code to better adhere to best practices and style guides
+- Refactor storage_functions.py and rename it
+- Refactor sensors.py
+- Refactor app.py
+- Refactor all JS scripts and HTML/CSS code.
+- Merge old data to new DB data structure

 <h2>New Modules:</h2>